gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

-- Initial fixes for BTD6 v43.0
+- Initial fixes for BTD6 v44

-### Notes for Modders

-- For any place where you previously used `InGame.instance.UnityToSimulation`, just switch it now to either `InGame.instance.bridge` or `InGame.Bridge` or `InGame.instance.GetUnityToSimulation()`
+- Removed the BypassSavingRestrictions settings as it's no longer needed (hurray!)
+  - Also removed the AutoHideModdedClientPopup setting as the new popup requests

+- Added a new String extension for GetBtd6Localization (thanks @DarkTerraYT !)